Clear, concise, and compelling writing and editing

 (All of my edits are made in track changes, so you can either accept or reject each suggestion.)

-This is about the craft of writing, so you will get more detailed feedback from me.
+This is about the craft of writing.
+You will get more detailed feedback from me and suggestions for addressing the issues in your manuscript.
 Here we are moving beyond the basics toward a more polished piece.
-In addition to structure, I will also look for precise vocabulary, appropriate momentum, message clarity, unique style, and a smooth flow.
-In our building analogy, this would be like bringing in the specialists (e.g., the carpenter, the electrician, the plumber, and the painter).
+In addition to the feedback above, I will also look for precise vocabulary, appropriate momentum, message clarity, unique style, and smooth transitions, etc.

-This is about the art of language, which may involve extensive feedback and revision.
+This is about the art of language; it may involve extensive feedback and substantial revision.
 In addition to everything that I do in the previous levels, I also give detailed notes on anything that could benefit from some modification.
-This can be, but is not limited to, the following: adjusting your language to suit your audience, exploring theme and symbolism, promoting a vibrant premise and plotline, analyzing characters’ motivation and development, encouraging authentic dialogue and interactions, managing pacing and tension--and most importantly--supporting the integrity of the author’s voice.
-As far as our comparison goes, this is how your building becomes a home.
+This can be, but is not limited to, the following areas: adjusting your language to suit your audience, exploring theme and symbolism, promoting a vibrant premise and plotline, analyzing a character's motivation and development, encouraging authentic dialogue and interactions, managing pacing and tension—and most importantly—supporting the integrity of the author’s voice.